zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 2. If there are multiple instances in the AZ to choose from, delete the one with **the oldest launch** configuration

 ASG tries the balance the number of instances across AZ by default.

+Scaling Cooldowns: After a scaling activity happens, you are in the cooldown period( default 300 seconds).
+During the cooldown period, the ASG will not lauch or terminate additional instances( to allow for mereics to stabilize)